British Labour leader faces showdown with party members over Brexit | CBC News

 But Corbyn has been criticized over what some describe as a vague stance on Brexit, with some in his party saying the lack of clarity has driven away Labour supporters, lowering the likelihood of an election victory.

+More than three years after Britain voted to leave the EU, both the Tories and Labour are still deeply divided, leaving parliament deadlocked and heightening uncertainty over when, how and even whether Brexit will happen.

+Corbyn has been criticized over what some describe as a vague stance on Brexit, with some in his party saying the lack of clarity has driven away Labour supporters, lowering the likelihood of any election victory.

-According to a new opinion poll on Monday, more than half of voters who backed Britain's opposition Labour Party at a 2017 election think it is now time for Corbyn to stand down, an opinion poll showed on Monday.
+More than half of voters who backed Britain's opposition Labour Party at a 2017 election think it is now time for Corbyn to stand down, a new opinion poll showed on Monday.

+Brexit rows have hurt Corbyn's leadership, and on Monday, even some of his closest allies said his plan to force through his idea was "a travesty."

+Ally Jon Lansman, whose leftist Momentum movement was created to support Corbyn, urged Labour members "to vote with their conscience," and the country's biggest union, Unison, was planning to back the "remain" stance because it was worried ambiguity could hurt the party's election chances.

 Asked whether Labour would campaign to remain in the EU or to leave with a deal, Corbyn said he would hold a special conference to determine his stance after an election, pledging to be guided by his party.